 What do you get when you pair a great love of hunting with passion for helping those in need?
 Food from the Field, an innovative program to help our most vulnerable neighbors in Wyoming.
-Wyoming Hunger Initiative, the Wyoming Game & Fish Department, Wyoming Department of Agriculture, and participating processors work together to streamline game meat donations to food pantries statewide.
+Now in its third year, Wyoming Hunger Initiative, the Wyoming Game & Fish Department, Wyoming Department of Agriculture, and participating processors work together to streamline game meat donations to food pantries statewide.
 Food insecurity is an all-too-real challenge in Wyoming and I have a way for you to get involved in a Wyoming solution to hunger.